Antonio Vivaldi – Life and Legacy

 Recent rediscoveries of works by Vivaldi, include two psalm settings of Nisi Dominus (RV 803, in eight movements) and Dixit Dominus (RV 807, in eleven movements).
 These were identified in 2003 and 2005 respectively, by the Australian scholar Janice Stockigt.
 The Vivaldi scholar Michael Talbot described RV 807 as “arguably the best non-operatic work from Vivaldi’s pen to come to light since . . . the 1920’s”.
 Vivaldi’s lost 1730 opera Argippo (RV 697), was rediscovered in 2006 by the harpsichordist and conductor Ondřej Macek; whose Hofmusici orchestra performed the work at Prague Castle on 3 May 2008, its first performance since 1730.

-The Church of Santa Maria della Pietà or della Visitazione is a prominent church, sited on the “Riva degli Schiavoni”, in the district of Castello; a short walk from the Doge’s Palace and close to the San Zaccaria waterbus stop.
+The Church of Santa Maria della Pietà or della Visitazione is a prominent church and concert hall, sited on the “Riva degli Schiavoni”, in the district of Castello; a short walk from the Doge’s Palace and close to the San Zaccaria waterbus stop.
 The Venetians call it “Vivaldi’s church“.

 Its predecessor was attached to a charitable hospital run by the state for orphan girls founded in 1346 by a Franciscan monk, but became more secular over time, being under the patronage of the Doge from 1353, and governed by members of noble families.
 The complex was enlarged in 1388, and modernised in 1493 and 1515.
 Over the centuries it evolved into one of Europe’s top conservatories, especially when Vivaldi was chorus-master and violin teacher between 1704–38, composing some of his greatest concertos for its pupils.
 The other Ospedali were the Mendicanti, the Incurabili and the Ospedaletto.